 The primary supplier deals directly with the customer and is billed by the distributor for delivery of the product.
 This can also be applied to brick and mortar vendors who sell the product in a store, completing the sale on the manufacturer’s platform.

-For some suppliers interacting with Alibaba and Amazon is a necessity, this does not mean they must forego the benefits of this B2B2C types of ecommerce, it just means their own store must be integrated with the other platforms.
+For some suppliers interacting with Alibaba and Amazon is a necessity, this does not mean they must forego the benefits of this B2B2C model, it just means their own store must be integrated with the other platforms.
 Manufacturers can ensure they receive their fair share of their place in the market, by harnessing a range of distribution channels.

 One such channel is integrating with apps through SAP technology, allowing customers to put out tenders to third party suppliers or service providers.
 In order to gain access to the customer’s information, the third party must confirm the sale, which will place a real-time order to the manufacturer’s own store.